-u Bannii ng System: Allows you to easily ban users.

-eatures: Allows users to bookmark, keep track of files, send messages to other users, and actions.

-Custom izing the Default Installation

-The Ac lmin sec tion of the site has several subsections that provide for customization.
+The Admin section of the site has several subsections that provide for customization.
 They are:

-es: This section is where an admin can activate and deactivate features, and alter the gen- yout of the site.
+- Features: This section is where an admin can activate and deactivate features, and alter the general layout of the site.

-one, se tom m ences, admin al Preferences: Here, you can change themes, change your homepage or create a custom of the language preferences, set the OS type, change the PHP error reporting level, set cusessages for when site is down, limit the number of site users and load, set caching preferwhere new links will open, control whether all groups see all modules, set whether or not pageviews are counted in stats, alter menu displays, set server configurations, set session ences, manage date/time formats, and change the admin password.
+- □ General Preferences: Here, you can change themes, change your homepage or create a custom one, set the language preferences, set the OS type, change the PHP error reporting level, set custom messages for when site is down, limit the number of site users and load, set caching preferences, where new links will open, control whether all groups see all modules, set whether or not admin pageviews are counted in stats, alter menu displays, set server configurations, set session preferences, manage date/time formats, and change the admin password.

-the use Registration and Login: This area is dedicated to allowing you to control every aspect of er registration and login process, from authentication to password requirements, to /S settings, and even settings for the PEAR::Auth module used by TikiWiki.
+- User Registration and Login: This area is dedicated to allowing you to control every aspect of the user registration and login process, from authentication to password requirements, to HTTP/S settings, and even settings for the PEAR::Auth module used by TikiWiki.

-setting incredi restore and se dates, ed Feature Configurations (e.g., Wiki): For the various features you have enabled with a tures screen, you will have access to those individual sections to further customize their is.
-Because Wiki was the focus of this project early on, this area of the Admin site offers an ible amount of control, customizability, and functionality.
-In a nutshell, you can dump, it, and attach files, control database and comment settings, export, configure link formats it what information is retained for the Wiki documentation (version control, user data, links, status, and more) You can also manage copyright protection, Wiki history, and conwatches.
+- □ Enabled Feature Configurations (e.g., Wiki): For the various features you have enabled with the Features screen, you will have access to those individual sections to further customize their settings.
+Because Wiki was the focus of this project early on, this area of the Admin site offers an incredible amount of control, customizability, and functionality.
+In a nutshell, you can dump, restore, and attach files, control database and comment settings, export, configure link formats and set what information is retained for the Wiki documentation (version control, user data, dates, links, status, and more) You can also manage copyright protection, Wiki history, and configure watches.
 Some of the Wiki features you have the ability to turn on and off include:

-Mail-in
+- Mail-in

-Sandbox
+- □ Sandbox

-Last Changes
+- Last Changes

-History
+- History

-Rankings
+- Rankings

-Undo
+- Undo

-Multiprint
+- Multiprint

-PDF Generation
+- PDF Generation

-Comments
+- Comments

-Spellchecker
+- Spellchecker

-Warn on Edit Conflict
+- Warn on Edit Conflict

-Individual Cache
+- Individual Cache

-Footnotes
+- Footnotes

-Use WikiWords Automonospaced Text
+- □ Use WikiWords - □ Automonospaced Text